How to choose a stake pool

 - Off-protocol considerations

 The key differentiator from the protocol point of view is the performance of the stake pools.
-Daedalus Rewards Wallet Delegation Center displays relevant performance indicators for all the available stake pools.
+The Daedalus Delegation Center displays relevant performance indicators for all of the available stake pools.

 Let's see what these performance indicators mean and how to interpret them to help you make the best decision about your stake delegation.